rpmuller/ePubs/WP1.md

 unity to the State, and would make it into an individual.
 Next comes the kind of argument against the proposed abolition of the family that naturally occurs to every reader.
-Plato thinks that, by merely giving the title of "son'* to all who are of an age that makes their sonship possible, a man will acquire towards the whole multitude the sentiments that men have at present towards their actual sons, and correlatively as regards the title "father."
+Plato thinks that, by merely giving the title of "son" to all who are of an age that makes their sonship possible, a man will acquire towards the whole multitude the sentiments that men have at present towards their actual sons, and correlatively as regards the title "father."
 Aristotle,